 Salem Middle School has two school counselors who are committed to resolving problems on a proactive basis.
 Our counselors work with individuals, small groups, and provide classroom instruction.
 Some of the current counseling programs through guidance include: New Student Orientation, Peer Mediation, IR&S (Intervention and Referral Services) and Naviance (a college and career readiness program).

-Several other clubs and programs offered at Salem Middle School include: Concert Choir, Band, Boys’ Basketball, Girls’ Basketball, Cheer Team, Art Club, Rite of Passage (grade 8), Elite 10, Youth on the Move, Girls in Transition, Girl Scouts, Big Brother Big Sister Program, National Junior Honor Society, Academic League and Focus on Education, and Odyssey of the Mind.
+Several other clubs and programs offered at Salem Middle School include: Concert Choir, Band, Boys’ Basketball, Girls’ Basketball, Cheer Team, Art Club, Rite of Passage (Grade 8), Elite 10, Youth on the Move, Girls in Transition, Girl Scouts, Big Brother and Big Sister Program, Student Council, National Junior Honor Society, Academic League, Focus on Education, VIP Program, Play United and Odyssey of the Mind.

 There has been a significant amount of positive change at the Salem Middle School over the past few years.
 We will continue to recognize and reward those students who are doing their best in terms of attaining academic achievement, demonstrating good citizenship, sportsmanship and being a contributing member of our school community in an infinitely changing society.
 As a school, we are committed to excellence!